-- 3.3.1 It is recommended that authority is delegated to the Chief Finance Officer, in consultation with the Leader, to amend the attached draft Plan to take account of, and limited to, the following: - any amendments agreed at or as a result of this Cabinet meeting on 12 February 2019; and - the impact of decisions as set out in section 3.2 above; and - any non-material corrections/changes to enable the production of a final version of the Financial Plan 2019 - 2023 document for consideration at the City Council meeting on 26 February 2019.
+- 3.3.1 It is recommended that authority is delegated to the Interim Chief Finance Officer, in consultation with the Leader and Cabinet Member for Finance and Governance, to amend the attached draft Financial Plan 2020 2024 to take account of, and limited to, the following: - any amendments agreed at or as a result of the decisions made at Cabinet meeting on 11 February 2020; and - > the impact of decisions as set out in section 3.2 above; and - any amendments required following notification of the Transport and Environmental Agency levies in February 2020. - any non-material corrections/changes to enable the production of a final version of the Financial Plan 2020 - 2024 document for consideration at the City Council meeting on 25 February 2020. - Any amendments required following the publication of the Final Local Government Finance Settlement which is expected to be published in February 2020.